The Goalball UK Youth Forum

 The Youth Forum was set up in 2021 with the ambition to introduce a voice for the youth of goalball.
 Since then the group has evolved and developed with members assigning themselves specific roles within the group, allowing them to have the autonomy to work under the supervision of Goalball UK’s Children and Young People Officer.

-One of the Forum’s main roles will be to plan, deliver, and undertake an annual fundraiser.
-The Forum has high ambitions for this and are currently working towards climbing Yr Wyddfa (Snowdon) in September 2023 to raise money for Summer Camp to return in 2024!
-You can help with their fundraiser, or found out more information, via the following link: https://goalballuk.enthuse.com/cf/scaling-peaks-transforming-lives-support-the-youth
+One of the Forum’s main roles will be to plan, deliver, and undertake a fundraiser followed by an event using the money raised in the following year.
+The Forum had high ambitions for this and successfully climbed Yr Wyddfa (Snowdon) in September 2023 to raise money for Summer Camp to return in 2024!
+August 2024 then saw the successful running of Summer Camp 2024 by the Youth Forum (read the story here – goalballuk.com/youth-forum-lead-their-first-summer-camp).
+We can’t wait to share our plans for 2025 and beyond…!

 Harry Bainbridge